gradio-app/gradio/README.md

 [![CircleCI](https://circleci.com/gh/gradio-app/gradio.svg?style=svg)](https://circleci.com/gh/gradio-app/gradio)  [![PyPI version](https://badge.fury.io/py/gradio.svg)](https://badge.fury.io/py/gradio)

+**Note: We just launched Hosted, where anyone can upload their interface for permanent hosting.
+[Check it out](https://gradio.app/introducing-hosted)!**

 #  Welcome to Gradio

 Quickly create customizable UI components around your models.
 Gradio makes it easy for you to "play around" with your model in your browser by dragging-and-dropping in your own images, pasting your own text, recording your own voice, etc. and seeing what the model outputs.